Tennessee Board of Regents

-The Tennessee Board of Regents (TBR or The College System of Tennessee) is a system of public universities in the U.S. state of Tennessee.
-It is one of two public university systems in the state, the other being the University of Tennessee system.
+The Tennessee Board of Regents (TBR or The College System of Tennessee) is a system of community and technical colleges in the U.S. state of Tennessee.
+It is one of two public higher education systems in the state, the other being the University of Tennessee system.
 It was authorized by an act of the Tennessee General Assembly passed in 1972.
-The TBR supervises all public community colleges and technical colleges in the state, dealing with over 140,000 students annually.
+The TBR supervises all public community colleges and technical colleges in the state, serving over 110,000 students annually.

 It was founded as the State University and Community College System of Tennessee.
-The TBR comprises 40 institutions: 13 community colleges and 27 Tennessee Colleges of Applied Technology, which are listed below.
+The TBR comprises 37 institutions: 13 community colleges and 24 Tennessee Colleges of Applied Technology, which are listed below.
 The Colleges of Applied Technology were added to TBR control in 1982.
 Unlike the situation in most states, TBR component institutions did not have their own board of directors, board of trustees, or similar bodies; the TBR hired institution presidents and directors and approves the promotions of senior faculty and staff.
 In 2015, Tennessee governor Bill Haslam announced a plan for the six universities of the TBR system to gain their own governing boards, while noting that "TBR would continue to provide key administrative support to the six state universities."

 The professional head of the TBR system is its chancellor.
 The chancellor is responsible for guiding the TBR system in accordance with the board's direction and for managing the TBR central office in a manner consistent with the central office's mission and vision.
 Operational responsibilities and processes include day-to-day management of the system and the central office; board coordination, communication, and logistics; presidential searches; and dealing with the media and the general public, including handling complaints and general information requests.

 The leaders of TBR colleges are presidents.